 Leaving the room.

 Leaving the room during class.
-We will usually take a break during each class, so barring a genuine emergency, hold off on classroom exits until there is an appropriate break point for all.
+Barring a genuine need, hold off on classroom exits until class ends or we take a break.
 Leaving the room during class without an extremely good reason is extremely unprofessional.
-Do it enough and your presence will be stricken from the attendance sheet for that day.
+Do it enough and your presence may be stricken from the attendance sheet for that day.
 See FRCP 12(f).

 Email.

-From time to time, course-related announcements (such as new online materials or assignment revisions) will be sent to your official St. Thomas Law email account.
+From time to time, course-related announcements (such as new online materials or assignment revisions) will be sent to your Stetson Law email account.
 My transmission to you of a class-related email shall constitute notice and you are responsible for the information contained in any such transmission, whether you read it or not.
 Cf. FRCP 4(e), FRCP 5(b)(2)(E).
 Check your email regularly.

 Technology.